 The Skyra 3T Open Bore MRI

 Magnetic resonance imaging (MRI) is a powerful tool for diagnosing injuries and illness.
-On March 1, 2012, Virginia Hospital Center debuted the use of an open bore 3 Tesla (3T) MRI, the newest, most advanced MRI available.
-Radiologists Ivan Petrovitch, MD and Michael Staloch, MD explain how physicians use MRI and the benefits of open bore MRI.
+The newest and most advanced MRI — an open bore 3 Tesla (3T) MRI is available at Virginia Hospital Center.
+Our radiologists Ivan Petrovitch, MD and Michael Staloch, MD explain how physicians use MRI and the benefits of open bore MRI.

 MRI is used to diagnose tumors, infection, neurological conditions and orthopedic injuries, and can be used to image virtually any part of the body.
 MRI of the heart can identify structural abnormalities, such as aneurysms, and can visualize physiologic abnormalities such as heart valve disease and heart failure.
 MRI can also be used for dynamic imaging to monitor blood flow to the brain and liver, as well as evaluate the contractions of the small bowel and the muscles of the pelvic floor.